History of government

 Michael Gove on Civil Service reform and ministerial (un)accountability

 Last month, Dominic Cummings warned the Civil Service that “a hard rain is coming”.
 Ten days ago Michael Gove put some flesh on the bones of that message in his landmark speech at Ditchley Park on the future of government (“The privilege of public service”).
-He began with an arresting
+He began with an arresting reference to the Marxist thinker

 Michael Gove on Civil Service reform and ministerial (un)accountability Read More »